 Michigan Audubon staff and volunteers are available for answering birding questions, recommending speakers and books, and directing bird watchers to destinations throughout the state.
 We collaborate with other conservation organizations like Michigan Nature Association, The Stewardship Network, National Audubon, and local Audubon chapters to share news and inspire environmental action via our social media, direct emails, and press releases.

 Follow us on social media.
 Join our e-news subscriber list.

 Michigan Audubon has two publications, the Jack Pine Warbler and Michigan Birds and Natural History.
 Both publications help us raise awareness about key issues in Michigan.
 As our member magazine, the Jack Pine Warbler focuses highlighting a specific bird and features articles about birding destinations, book reviews, our Young Birders Club, and bird conservation.
-Michigan Birds and Natural History is Michigan Audubon’s peer-reviewed scientific journal, dedicated to ornithology and the natural history of Michigan.
-These publications are just another piece in connecting birds and people for the benefit of both.
+Michigan Birds and Natural History is Michigan Audubon’s journal dedicated to ornithology and natural history of Michigan.
+These publications are an extension of our education program and allow us to reach a broader audience in our mission to connect birds and people for the benefit of both.